rundeck/rundeck/docs/en/developer/02-plugin-annotations.md

 ## Plugin Description
-You can define the display name, and descriptive text about your plugin by adding a `com.dtolabs.rundeck.plugins.descriptions.PluginDescription` annotation to your plugin class.
+You can define the display name, and descriptive text about your plugin by adding a [PluginDescription](../javadoc/com/dtolabs/rundeck/plugins/descriptions/PluginDescription.html) annotation to your plugin class.

 Attributes of `@PluginDescription`: